 These instructions are for Windows computers.
 However, the general method does not differ between platforms and also applies to Mac systems.

-Before you begin, it is highly recommended that you download and install It is a small and free software which will make editing the core language file a much more pleasant and streamlined process.
+Before you begin, it is highly recommended that you download and install Notepad++.
+It is a small and free software which will make editing the core language file a much more pleasant and streamlined process.
 Once at the Notepad++ website, click on "Download" on the left hand side and select the first entry for the latest version of Notepad++.

 You can use other similar editors, and even the built in Notepad software of Windows.
 Unfortunately, this may result in a more difficult editing experience because these editors may read the format of the language file incorrectly.
 Consequently, your editing experience may differ from the one outlined below.